• Skip to primary navigation

 Can I use another type of lentil or canned lentils?

 You sure can – just note that each variety of lentils will have a different cooking time.
-Green will have a similar time to brown, but red lentils or yellow lentils will cook much quicker, so would go mushy if you cooked them for this long.
+Green will have a similar time to brown, but red lentils or yellow lentils will cook much quicker, so they would go mushy if you cooked them for this long.

 How do you avoid the lentils remaining tough?